Hidden Figures: Historical accuracy

 Dexter Thomas of Vice News criticized Melfi's additions as creating the white savior trope: "In this case, it means that a white person doesn't have to think about the possibility that, were they around back in the 1960s South, they might have been one of the bad ones."
 The Atlantic's Megan Garber said that the film's "narrative trajectory" involved "thematic elements of the white savior".
 Melfi said he found "hurtful" the "accusations of a 'white savior' storyline", saying:

 The Huffington Post's Zeba Blay said of Melfi's frustration:

-The fictional characters Vivian Mitchell and Paul Stafford are composites of several team members, and reflect common social views and attitudes of the time.
+The fictional characters Vivian Mitchell and Paul Stafford are composites of several team members and reflect common social views and attitudes of the time.
 Karl Zielinski is based on Mary Jackson's mentor, Kazimierz "Kaz" Czarnecki.

-John Glenn, who was about a decade older than depicted at the time of launch, did ask specifically for Johnson to verify the IBM calculations, although she had several days before the launch date to complete the process.
+John Glenn, who was about a decade older than depicted at the time of launch, did ask specifically for Goble Johnson to verify the IBM calculations, although she had several days before the launch date to complete the process.

-Author Margot Lee Shetterly has agreed that there are differences between her book and the movie, but found that to be understandable.
+Author Margot Lee Shetterly has agreed that there are differences between her book and the movie, but found that to be understandable:

-For better or for worse, there is history, there is the book and then there's the movie.
-Timelines had to be conflated and [there were] composite characters, and for most people [who have seen the movie] have already taken that as the literal fact. ...
-You might get the indication in the movie that these were the only people doing those jobs, when in reality we know they worked in teams, and those teams had other teams.
-There were sections, branches, divisions, and they all went up to a director.
-There were so many people required to make this happen. ...
-It would be great for people to understand that there were so many more people.
-Even though Katherine Johnson, in this role, was a hero, there were so many others that were required to do other kinds of tests and checks to make [Glenn's] mission come to fruition.
-But I understand you can't make a movie with 300 characters.
-It is simply not possible.